-The board has worked closely with the Headteacher, Senior Leadership Team and Local Governing Body during the year to manage the final stages of the refurbishment and to support the second year of the Sixth Form and the school's first set of public examinations.

-The board continues to work with the Department for Education on the opening of Harrow View Primary School.
-A project manager has now been assigned by the DfE with the intention that building work should start in 2024.
+The Board has worked closely with the Headteacher, Senior Leadership Team and Local Governing Body during the year to support the second year of the Sixth Form and the school's second set of A Level examinations.
+The Board continues to work with the Department for Education on the opening of Harrow View Primary School.
+A project manager has been assigned by the DfE however trustees are frustrated that there have been delays to the project beyond the Trust's control.

-The board receives monthly management accounts from the Chief Financial Officer, which include an income and expenditure statement, variation to budget report, balance sheet and cash flow.
-The board also receives detailed budgeting information and ad-hoc financial data as required throughout the year.
+The Board receives monthly management accounts from the Chief Financial Officer, which include an income and expenditure statement, variation to budget report, balance sheet and cash flow.
+The Board also receives detailed budgeting information and ad-hoc financial data as required throughout the year.
 Trustees are satisfied with the quality of financial information they receive.

-The academy holds a detailed, up to date register of interests for all trustees, governors and key management personnel.
+The Academy holds a detailed, up to date register of interests for all trustees, governors and key management personnel.
 Trustees and governors are asked to declare interests at the start of each meeting and the register is updated accordingly.
 Staff responsible for procurement refer to this information to ensure potential conflicts of interest are managed and avoided.